xiao-zaiyi/illa-helper/README.md

 ### Development Guide

-- **Architectural Principles**: Follow the Provider Pattern and modular design, especially the Factory Pattern for the pronunciation system.
+- **Architectural Principles**: Follow service-oriented architecture and modular design, especially the Factory Pattern for the pronunciation system
-- **Coding Standards**: Use TypeScript strict mode, format with ESLint + Prettier, and provide complete type definitions.
+- **Coding Standards**: TypeScript strict mode, ESLint + Prettier formatting, complete type definitions
-- **Testing Requirements**: Ensure new features work correctly on multiple browsers and websites, especially in multi-language environments.
+- **Testing Requirements**: Ensure new features work correctly on multiple browsers and websites, especially in multi-language environments
-- **Performance Considerations**: Pay attention to DOM manipulation efficiency, memory management, and multi-language caching strategies.
+- **Performance Considerations**: Pay attention to DOM manipulation efficiency, memory management, and multi-language caching strategies
-- **API Compatibility**: Maintain backward compatibility with existing API interfaces and support configuration version migration.
+- **API Compatibility**: Maintain backward compatibility with existing API interfaces and support configuration version migration
-- **Multi-language Support**: When adding a new language, register it in `languageManager.ts` and test the translation effect.
+- **Multi-language Support**: When adding a new language, register it in languageManager.ts and test the translation effect
-- **Pronunciation Feature**: When extending TTS services, implement the `ITTSProvider` interface and register it in the factory.
+- **Pronunciation Feature**: When extending TTS services, implement the ITTSProvider interface and register it in the factory
-- **Browser Compatibility**: New features need to be tested in Chrome, Edge, and Firefox.
+- **Browser Compatibility**: New features need to be tested in Chrome, Edge, and Firefox

 > 📖 **Detailed Development Guide**: Check out the [Architecture & Features Guide](./docs/ARCHITECTURE_AND_FEATURES.md) for complete development environment setup, code structure explanations, and best practices.